Privacy Auditing Synthetic Data Release through Local Likelihood Attacks: Experiments

+For each dataset, following standard tabular synthetic data evaluation practice~\citep{synthcity}, we randomly partition the data without replacement into a training set $T$, holdout set $H$, and reference set $R$ in an 80/10/10 ratio.
+The generator is trained on $T$ and produces a synthetic dataset $S$ of size $|T|$.
+MIAs are then evaluated on a balanced test set composed of $\min(1000, |H|)$ members sampled from $T$ and an equal number of non-members sampled from $H$.
+Full details on datasets, MIAs, and generators are provided in Appendix~\ref{app:benchmark_details}.

-Since DOMIAS and Gen-LRA rely on density estimation techniques, we implement these methods using Gaussian Kernel Density Estimation (KDE), as we find KDE with a Silverman's Rule bandwidth parameter outperforms deep learning-based estimators (see Section 3.3).
-Since KDE can struggle with one-hot encoded categorical data, we use ordinal encoding for these MIAs.
-We present an ablation study in Appendix 4.1 with various PCA and VAE-based encoding strategies, though our experiments show ordinal encoding sees the best performance.
-For Gen-LRA, we found that the locality parameter $k$ has a modest impact on attack performance (see Appendix 4.2), so we set $k=10$ throughout our experiments.
+Gen-LRA and DOMIAS rely on density estimation, which we implement using Gaussian Kernel Density Estimation (KDE) with Silverman's rule for bandwidth selection.
+We find KDE outperforms deep learning based density estimators on this task for Gen-LRA (Section~\ref{subsec:deeplearningdensityestimation}).
+Because KDE handles one hot encoded categorical data poorly, we use ordinal encoding for these attacks; an ablation across Principle Component Analysis and Variational Autoencoder based encodings appears in Appendix~\ref{app:encoding} and shows that ordinal encoding performs best.
+For all other attacks, numeric features are scaled and categorical features one hot encoded.